Creator Economy Calculators

 InfluencerEngagement Rate Calculator

-Audience interaction percentage for media kits and brand pitches
+Audience interaction percentage for media kits and pitches

 MetricsCPM Calculator

-Cost Per 1,000 impressions for paid campaigns and media buying
+Cost per 1,000 impressions for campaigns and media buying

 CPMPlatform Fee & Profit Tools

-Calculate your real take-home after each platform’s fees and commission cuts.
+See your real take-home after platform fees and commissions.

 Etsy Fee Calculator

-Listing, transaction, and payment processing fees on every sale
+Listing, transaction, and payment processing fees per sale

 EtsyStripe Fee Calculator